alexbd123/react-goals-app/README.md

 # react-goals-app

-This is my goals application I have made in React.
+This is my goals application that I made in React.
 I wanted to complete a full stack dev project, and I have learned a lot through creating this.
+Detailed below are my project outline and general musings.

 # The Frontend:

-On the frontend side of things, I have been able to remind myself about, or outright learn, and then put into practice the following React priniciples:
+On the frontend side of things, I have been able to remind myself about, or outright learn, then put into practice the following React priniciples:

 - Components

 *I created a range of components for this application.
 At the top level, I have Home.jsx and Deleted.jsx, which house the relevant goal components to be displayed to the user.
 GoalCard is the MVP component-wise, and I found myself applying newly-learnt principles here in the form of the 'if (x) && <Component />' to render the different icons (different square icons depending on goal completion, and then the trash can and reset icons for Completed and Deleted goals).
-I also got to grips somewhat with the map functions.
+I also got to grips with the map function.
 I now understand why every tutorial says to get comfortable with the map function.*

 - useState()